aicenter/gtlib2/README.md

 make
 ```

+Please note there are two ways of building up the project: in _debug_ or _release_.
+Release uses additional compiler optimizations and runs faster, but takes longer time to build.

 # High-level overview

 Take a look at `base/` folder, which contains a number of abstract classes which are well documented.